bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-2024/making-bitcoin-more-private-with-cisa.md

 Speaker 2: 00:21:05

 Yeah, and just to that point, Fabian has developed a great site where you can learn more.
-So, you know, if the concepts that we've talked about here today make sense, if you want to understand them better.
+So, if the concepts that we've talked about here today make sense, if you want to understand them better.
-If you go to sizeresearch.org, that's C-I-S-A research dot org, you know you can really learn much more about it.
+If you go to sizeresearch.org, that's C-I-S-A research dot org, you can really learn much more about it.
 It's very easy to read, It's not going to be overly technical.
 And I think it gives a good grounding in these things.
 And then, largely the way that soft forks happen is that people need to express views about them, and ultimately we need to develop some form of rough consensus around whether we want to do it or not.
 So as far as I'm aware, this is the first panel we've had which talks about it.
-It is still, even though it's an old concept and it's a simple concept, We don't really have a lot of discussion about it right now.
+It is still, even though it's an old concept and it's a simple concept.
+We don't really have a lot of discussion about it right now.
 So talk about it.
 Try and develop an understanding of what it is that it's trying to do, and see whether you want to have it in Bitcoin or not.

 Speaker 3: 00:22:17

 I don't know.
+Do you want to save money?
+It should be an easy question.

-Speaker 1: 00:22:17
+Speaker 0: 00:22:17

-Do You You
+And have a privacy.

+Speaker 0: 00:22:23

+Great.
+Thanks y'all.